SharanSMenon/math-solver/docs/Graphing.md

 ## Tangent Lines

 Linear functions should be allowed to have tangent lines that update with the mouse.
+A feature of `function-plot.js` that is to be implemented.
+Derivative is found using SymPy.